With Treatment

 Call (855) 304-5885 for 24/7 help with treatment.

-Valley Oaks Health Outpatient Services is an inpatient treatment facility in Lafayette, Indiana that is situated in the 47901 zip code.
-Valley Oaks Health Outpatient Services provides inpatient treatment for dual diagnosis and residential substance use treatment.
-It provides brief intervention services, anger management and matrix model.
+Valley Oaks Health Outpatient Services is an inpatient substance use rehab facility in Lafayette, IN that is situated in the 47901 zip code.
+It offers regular outpatient treatment, outpatient services and IOT.
+Valley Oaks Health Outpatient Services can accommodate teenagers.

 Address: 610 Main Street, Lafayette, IN 47901 in Tippecanoe County